Skip to main content

 Who may qualify: Many Older Americans Act nutrition services focus on adults age 60 and older.
 Priority often goes to people with high need, limited support, disability, low income, or rural access problems.

 Where to apply: Start with your county office.
-For seasonal produce coupons, the SFMNP page lists the senior farmers market program and local agency contacts.
+For produce coupons, the state SFMNP page explains the Senior Farmers’ Market Nutrition Program.

 Reality check: Meal sites, delivery days, and menus can change by island.
 Ask if there is a waiting list and whether frozen or shelf-stable meals are available while you wait.